From Four Diamonds child to dancer, and beyond

 After a spate of treatments and surgeries, Haas is cancer-free, but his journey with THON was far from over.

-“This year, my 20th THON, I danced the 46 hours.
+“During THON 2023, my 20th THON, I danced the 46 hours.
 I focused on being grateful for the past 20 years of what THON has given me,” Haas said.
 “Growing up, I had these brothers and sisters from ATΩ that I looked up to and could turn to when things got hard.
 I knew they would always be there.
-Now as a student, I’m able to do that for someone else.”
+Then as a student, I was able to do that for someone else.”

 Because of the University’s impact on his young life, Haas knew he wanted to come to Penn State for his undergraduate education and to continue his involvement with THON.